corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/api/api-ledger-token-selection.md

 ### Tokens

 The API defines a generic token that is used to represent a state.
-The purpose of the token is to allow a consistent model for querying user defined states.
+The purpose of the token is to allow a consistent model for querying user-defined states.
 Attributes of the token are partly derived by the platform and partly derived by the CorDapp using an implementation of `UtxoLedgerTokenStateObserver` for the given state.
 The following table describes these attributes:
 | <div style="width:100px">Attribute    </div>    | <div style="width:100px">Type       </div>      | <div style="width:100px">Provided By </div>| Description                                                                                                                                                                             |
 | ---------------- | ---------------- | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | StateRef         | StateRef         | Platform    | The reference to the state linked to this token.                                                                                                                                        |